 SIGNAL PROCESSING OPTIONS

-The X5200 features signal processing options for both the UV and IR sensor.
-These options determine the type of logic that the detector will use for processing fire signals to customize the X5200 to the application.
+The X9800 features signal processing options.
+These options determine the type of logic that the detector will use for processing fire signals to customize the X9800 to the application.
+Two signal processing options are available for the X9800: